luncheon/isaaccss/README.md

-# isaaccss: Inline Style as a Class CSS Framework
+# isaaccss: Inline Style as a Class CSS utility

 A CSS class DSL like inline styles.